james102387/Sonoma-Project/README.md

 ## Installation

-After downloading the project folder, simple open it in a localhost environment.
+After downloading and unzipping the project folder, simply open it in a localhost environment.
 For quick set up, make sure python 3 is installed on your local machine, navigate to the project root directory and run the following command:

 ```bash
 python -m http.server 8000